Is this the world’s best McDonald’s restaurant?

 2015: home delivery

 The ultimate game changer was McDonald’s delivery via UberEats, keeping McDonald's competitive with fast food delivery services such as Grubhub (in the US) and Deliveroo (in the UK).
-The company offered the service for years in Indonesia, but it wasn’t until 2015 it launched in New York, and 2017 in the UK.
+The company offered the service for years in Indonesia, but it wasn’t until 2015 that it launched in New York, and 2017 in the UK.

 2016: table service